MicrosoftDocs/edge-developer/microsoft-edge/webview2/reference/win32/0-9-538/icorewebview2.md

 > public HRESULT [AddScriptToExecuteOnDocumentCreated](#addscripttoexecuteondocumentcreated)(LPCWSTR javaScript, [ICoreWebView2AddScriptToExecuteOnDocumentCreatedCompletedHandler](icorewebview2addscripttoexecuteondocumentcreatedcompletedhandler.md) * handler)

-The injected script will apply to all future top level document and child frame navigations until removed with RemoveScriptToExecuteOnDocumentCreated.
-This is applied asynchronously and you must wait for the completion handler to run before you can be sure that the script is ready to execute on future navigations.
-The handler's Invoke method will be called when the method asynchronously completes.
-Invoke will be called with the id associated with the injected script as a string.
+This method injects a script that runs on all top-level document and child frame page navigations.
+This method runs asynchronously, and you must wait for the completion handler to finish before the injected script is ready to run.
+When this method completes, the handler's `Invoke` method is called with the `id` of the injected script. `id` is a string.
+To remove the injected script, use `RemoveScriptToExecuteOnDocumentCreated`.

 Note that if an HTML document has sandboxing of some kind via [sandbox](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#attr-sandbox) properties or the [Content-Security-Policy HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) this will affect the script run here.
 So, for example, if the 'allow-modals' keyword is not set then calls to the `alert` function will be ignored.